imputnet/cobalt/README.md

     - [ ] Sort contents of .json files
     - [ ] Rename each entry key to be less linked to specific service (entries like youtubeBroke are awful, I'm sorry)
 - [ ] Add support for more languages when localisation clean up is done
-- [ ] Clean up css
 - [ ] Use esmbuild to minify frontend css and js
 - [ ] Make switch buttons in settings selectable with keyboard
 - [ ] Do something about changelog because the way it is right now is not really great
 - [ ] Remake page rendering module to be more versatile
-- [ ] Clean up code to be more consistent across modules
 - [ ] Matching could be redone, I'll see what I can do
 - [ ] Facebook and Instagram support
 - [ ] TikTok support (?)